Retirement Savings Catch-Up Calculator

 What are retirement catch-up contributions?

-Retirement catch-up contributions are additional amounts that individuals aged 50 and over are allowed to contribute to their retirement accounts, such as 401(k)s and IRAs, beyond the standard annual limits.
-For 2025, the catch-up limit for 401(k)s is $7,500 and for IRAs is $1,000.
-These provisions are designed to help older savers boost their nest egg before retirement.
+Catch-up contributions are additional amounts that individuals aged 50 and over can contribute to retirement accounts beyond the standard annual limits.
+For 2026, the catch-up limit for 401(k)s is $7,500 and for IRAs is $1,000.
+These provisions help older savers accelerate their nest egg growth.

-How much can I contribute in catch-up contributions in 2025?
+How much can catch-up contributions add to my retirement balance?

 When should I start making catch-up contributions?